sf-wdi-18/notes/lectures/week-04/day_3_book_review_and_mongo_relationships/dusk_relationships/README.md

 #####Setup
 * startup mongoDB with `mongod`
 * `cd` into the folder `exercise` in this directory
-* `node console.js` to enter into a REPL where you can interact with you DB
+* `node console.js` to enter into a REPL where you can interact with your DB

 #####Tips
 * save your successful code in Sublime for each step